AreyanR/Motor-Learning-Research-Project/README.md

 The primary goal is to reach the metabone at the end of each level while tracing the arcs as accurately as possible.
 Players must maintain high precision throughout their path to the goal.

-## System Components
+## System Routines

-### Loading Routines
+### Loading

 #### ResetPSURP
 Initializes and resets the PSURP device at the start of the experiment.
 This ensures the controller is in a known state and clears any residual data before gameplay begins.

 #### TARE & RUNE
 Performs force calibration on the PSURP device.
-This zeros the baseline force values, accounting for drift or hand placement variations before gameplay starts.
+This zeros the baseline force values, accounting for drift before gameplay starts.

 ### Main Menu